-A few months back while I was attending a seminar, during the conversation with other project professionals suddenly a topic came up for discussion.
+A few months back while I was attending my local PMI chapter seminar, during the conversation with other project professionals suddenly a topic came up for discussion.

 The topic was “Are the project plan and project management plan the same?”
 The discussion led us to some interesting facts, which I’m going to share with you along with my own research on the topic.

 The main conclusion that came out of the discussion was that there was no standard definition on the difference between the project plan and project management plan.

 It basically depends on the organization where you work.